ribru17/CS188-Projects-2024Winter/_posts/2024-01-01-team00-instruction-to-post.md

 ### UNet

 UNet was developed specifically for biological image segmentation.
-Now, U-Net's architecture is distinctive with distinct dual pathways: the contracting and expansive paths.
+Now, UNet's architecture is distinctive with distinct dual pathways: the contracting and expansive paths.
 The contracting path, comprising encoder layers, captures context and diminishes input spatial resolution.
 Conversely, the expansive path,